mdavezac/LaDa/sphinx-doc/source/userguide/vasp.rst

 A fast primer
 =============

-:py:class:`Vasp <functional.Vasp>` is a python wrapper which hides from the user all the dreary file manipulation and grepping that working with scientific codes generally imply.
+:py:class:`~functional.Vasp` is a python wrapper which hides from the user all the dreary file manipulation and grepping that working with scientific codes generally imply.
 It is initialized as follows:

 >>> from lada.vasp import Vasp
 >>> vasp = Vasp()